aeonSolutions/PCB-Prototyping-Catalogue/README.md

 **The most recent PCB designs added:**

-Publicly available
+Is now publicly available

-- Revision 2.5 of the Smart Coffee Machine Add-on is now available
+- Revision 2.5 of the Smart Coffee Machine Add-on
+- Revision 2.0 of the Hot Solder Reflow Plate

 Privately available